 Enrico Pucci (Stands: Whitesnake, C-Moon, Made in Heaven)

-A Catholic priest who serves as Green Dolphin's prison chaplain.
+The mysterious assailant who stole Jotaro's Memory and Stand Discs.
+His name is later revealed to be Enrico Pucci, a Catholic priest who serves as Green Dolphin's prison chaplain.
 Pucci was Dio's dearest disciple.
 Seeking to attain Dio's idea of heaven, he engineered the framing of Jolyne so that Jotaro would come visit her in jail.
 This gives Pucci the opportunity to steal the memories of Jotaro, the only person who read Dio's personal notes before destroying them.